renpy/renpy/sphinx/source/translation.rst

 .. include:: inc/translation_functions

-In addition, there are three functions that are related to string
+In addition, there are four functions that are related to string
 translation:

 .. function:: _(s)